tuxedocomputers/tuxedo-systeminfos/README.md

 - Tomte configuration

 ## What does the script do after collecting?
-- Sends the collected syteminformations to TUXEDO
+- Sends the collected system information to TUXEDO
 - Removes temporary files